 - 24 nodes

 - i3.2xlarge AWS instances

-In the performance comparison between Cassandra and Scylla, Dilip showed how write latency was essentially flat and negligible for both, “But the real winner here is p99 read latency for Scylla, which is consistently around 5 ms throughout the day.”
+In the performance comparison between Cassandra and ScyllaDB, Dilip showed how write latency was essentially flat and negligible for both, “But the real winner here is p99 read latency for ScyllaDB, which is consistently around 5 ms throughout the day.”
 He showed how Cassandra latency was “spiky in nature, and it varies from 20 to 80 ms throughout the day depending on the traffic pattern.”

-Expedia’s roadmap for 2021 is to replace the Cassandra/Redis architecture with Scylla, since it by itself can support single-digit millisecond latencies.
+Expedia’s roadmap for 2021 is to replace the Cassandra/Redis architecture with ScyllaDB, since it by itself can support single-digit millisecond latencies.

 You can learn more about Expedia’s benchmark results and their plans for ScyllaDB by watching their full ScyllaDB Summit presentation.